 The University of British Columbia values excellence, and has made a commitment to creating an exceptional work environment.
-Within the framework of Place & Promise and Focus on People, the University strives to provide a stimulating, rewarding, and supportive work environment.
+Within the framework of Focus on People, the university strives to provide a stimulating, rewarding, and supportive work environment.
 A variety of programs and reward mechanisms are available to support managers in creating meaningful work environments for staff.
 By rewarding employees’ initiative, dedication, and productivity we can create a sense of belonging, purpose, and dedication.

 The Philosophy behind Recognition and Rewards

 UBC’s staff recognition programs and practices have the fundamental underlying intention of relaying appreciation for work-related approaches and/or outcomes.
 Recognition tells staff that their work is valued.